Cilla Black: Early fame – the Brian Epstein years

-During 1966 Black recorded the Bacharach-David song "Alfie", written as the signature song to the 1966 feature film of the same name.
+In 1966 Black recorded the Bacharach-David song "Alfie", written as the signature song to the 1966 feature film of the same name.
 While Cher sang "Alfie" on the closing credits of the American release of the film and Black on the UK version, Black was the only artist to have a hit with the song in the UK (No. 9).
-The next year, "Alfie" would become a success for Dionne Warwick in the US.
+The next year, "Alfie" became a success for Dionne Warwick in the US.
 Black's version of "Alfie" was arranged and conducted by Bacharach himself at the recording session at Abbey Road.
 Bacharach insisted on 31 separate takes, and Black cited the session as one of the most demanding of her recording career.
-For Bacharach's part, he said "… there weren't too many white singers around, who could convey the emotion that I felt in many of the songs I wrote but that changed with people like Cilla Black".
+For Bacharach's part, he said "... there weren't too many white singers around who could convey the emotion that I felt in many of the songs I wrote but that changed with people like Cilla Black".

 By the end of 1966, Black had been a guest on Peter Cook and Dudley Moore's show Not Only...
 But Also, had appeared on The Eamonn Andrews Show, and in a Ray Galton–Alan Simpson revue in London's West End—Way Out in Piccadilly—alongside Frankie Howerd, and had starred in the television special Cilla at the Savoy, which was one of the most watched music specials of the 1960s.

 Epstein's attempts to make Black a film actress were less successful.
-A brief appearance in the "beat" film Ferry 'Cross the Mersey (1965) and a leading role alongside David Warner in the psychedelic comedy Work Is a Four-Letter Word (1968) were largely ignored by film critics.
+A brief appearance in the beat film Ferry 'Cross the Mersey (1965) and a leading role alongside David Warner in the psychedelic comedy Work Is a Four-Letter Word (1968) were largely ignored by film critics.
 In a 1997 interview with Record Collector magazine, Black revealed she was asked to appear in the film The Italian Job (1969), playing the part of Michael Caine's girlfriend, but negotiations fell through between producers and her management over her fee.

 Epstein died of an accidental drug overdose in August 1967, not long after negotiating a contract with the BBC for Black to appear in a television series of her own.
-Relations between Epstein and Black had somewhat soured during the year prior to his death, largely because she felt he was not paying her career enough attention and the fact that her singles "A Fool Am I" (UK No. 13, 1966) and "What Good Am I?"
-(UK No. 24, 1967) were not big successes.
+Relations between Epstein and Black had somewhat soured during the year before his death, largely because she felt he was not paying her career enough attention, and her singles "A Fool Am I" (UK No. 13, 1966) and "What Good Am I?"
+(UK No. 24, 1967) had not been big successes.

 In her autobiography, Black said that Epstein had tried to pacify her by negotiating a deal that would see her representing the UK in the 1968 Eurovision Song Contest.
-However, Black refused on the basis that Sandie Shaw had won the previous year's contest, and that the chances of another British female artist winning were few.
+However, Black refused as Sandie Shaw had won the previous year's contest, making it unlikely that another British female singer would win.